 PADM 612 Public Policy in Popular Culture (3 cr. hrs.)
+This course evamines contemporary public policy issues

 This course examines contemporary public policy issues through the lens of popular culture with particular emphasis on the portrayal of issues in television, film, and music.

 This course is intended to develop policy-specific knowledge, critical thinking about policy issues and their characterization by media outlets, and research skills.